Spin oscillations of a single-mode polariton system driven by a plane wave: Limit cycles

 Solving Eqs.~(\ref{eq:gp}) in a general form is hardly possible.
 Nevertheless we can explain very roughly, which kind of solutions should be expected depending on $g$ and $D$.
 The main empirical parameter is the maximum gain rate of the asymmetric fixed points, $\max_f \Gamma$.
-In our case it slightly exceeds~$\gamma$~[Fig.~\ref{fig:2}(b)].
-Since $|\psi_\pm|$ have a slow dependence on $f$ in the case of broken symmetry, $\Gamma$ is also slowly varying in a wide range of~$f$.
-As we have argued in Sec.~\ref{sec:ms}, $\max_f\Gamma$ depends on $D/g$ and reaches its own maximum at $D/g = 3/2$, where it appears to be significantly greater than $\gamma$.
-In this case the interval of $f$ which has no stable fixed points is mostly ``chaotic''.
-By contrast, at $D/g \sim 0.5$ all nonsteady solutions, if they ever exist, are regular and do not even exhibit bistability.
-The other ``regular'' area is found at $D / g \gtrsim 2$, where $\Gamma$ is small owing to the usual reason: the hybridization conditions in the sense of Fig.~\ref{fig:3} are hampered by a comparatively great energy mismatch of the excitations; but now the upper major level turns out to be too low.
-This area of $D/g$ has its own interesting features, especially in the case of a spatially extended system when the hybridization conditions are better satisfied for the states with nonzero momenta.
-At last, the area of $D \sim g$, on which we have been focused in the present work, exhibits several regular and several chaotic intervals of $f$ and delivers the most rich phenomenology.
+In our examples, it is comparable to~$\gamma$~[Fig.~\ref{fig:2}(b)].
+Notice that both $u$ and $\Gamma$ are slow functions of $f$ for the asymmetric branches.
+At the same time, $\max_f\Gamma$ strongly depends on $D/g$ and reaches its own maximum at $D/g \sim 3/2$ (see Sec.~\ref{sec:ms}), where it appears to be significantly greater than $\gamma$.
+In this case the interval of $f$ which contains no stable fixed points is mostly ``chaotic''.
+By contrast, at $D/g \lesssim 0.5$ all nonsteady solutions, if they ever exist, are regular and do not even exhibit bistability.
+The other ``regular'' area is found at $D/g \gtrsim 2$.
+Here, $\Gamma$ is decreased for the usual reason: the hybridization conditions in the sense of Fig.~\ref{fig:3} are hampered by a comparatively great energy mismatch of the excitations, but now the upper major level turns out to be too low.
+This area of $D/g$ has its own interesting features, particularly for the case of a spatially extended system when the hybridization conditions are better satisfied for nonzero wave numbers.
+At last, the area of $D \sim g$, on which we have been focused in the present work, exhibits several regular and several chaotic intervals of $f$ and thus delivers an especially rich phenomenology.